Scholarships at the School of Arts and Sciences

 Enrico P. Veltri Scholarship: for students studying the life sciences who have an athletic background and an understanding of the balance and commitment to be a scholar athlete.

 Vanessa and Bennet Lopez Scholarship: awarded to students based on academic merit and financial need with preference to students from Red Bank Regional High School or any other high school in Monmouth County, New Jersey.

 Harry J. Riskin Scholarship: awarded to students who show a commitment to community service who also demonstrate academic merit and financial need.

 Theodore C. Maraviglia Scholarship: awarded to chemistry students and established to honor the accomplishments of a first-generation American who majored in chemistry at Rutgers and enjoyed a 40-year career with the Food and Drug Administration.

 John & Velma Mowbray Scholarship: established to support female economics students by a Rutgers graduate in honor of her parents, both of whom, although unable to attend college, instilled in their daughters a passion for higher education.

 For information on scholarships available to students who are new to Rutgers:

 For information on scholarships available to returning SAS students:

 Please visit http://sasundergrad.rutgers.edu/academics/additional-academic-programs/scholarships.

-To learn more about creating scholarships for SAS students:
+To learn more about donating to scholarships for SAS students: